subfuzion/appmesh.dev/docs/overview-resources.md

 ## References

-If you're looking to dive deep into the official App Mesh documentation, see here:
+If you're looking to dive deep into the official online App Mesh documentation, see here:
 [https://docs.aws.amazon.com/app-mesh/index.html](https://docs.aws.amazon.com/app-mesh/index.html)

 The App Mesh team has an examples repo that I help contribute to here: